Skyshader77/Lacryma-Hydra/penultimate.typ

 "The Apocalypse.
 Can we truly claim to have turned the tide?"

-"Alexander was but a head among a hydra.
+"Sixtus was but a head among a hydra.
 You and I have seen how monsters rule the world, Magister Militum.
 Unity is of utmost importance.
 Our combined strength has vanquished one of them.
 More surely stir in Metarexia and Persiphon."

 "The Rauthengardians and Elysians dwell in the same state of oblivion as we did.
 Monsters blending in with humans.
 Magi binding entire nations in chains.
 My stomach turns at the very thought.
 A new Emperor must free them from the shackles of the Magi."